TheMedley/TheMedley.github.io/_posts/2018-12-24-editors-note.md

 familial environment, or perhaps even with oneself, there is that soul-searching most of us engage with as we grow older to acquire versions of ourselves.
-We hope each of these pieces make you think, challenge you and, ultimately, help you encounter a crossroads of ideas.
+We hope each of these pieces make you think, challenge you and ultimately, help you encounter a crossroads of ideas.